- Conservation & Management

 Undergraduates * Post Graduate * Graduate Students * Postdocs

-Each summer OSU undergraduates join us to monitor reproductive success and diet of common murres, Brandt’s cormorants, pelagic cormorants, and western gulls at Yaquina Head Outstanding Natural Area in Newport Oregon.
-These positions are advertised through the URSA Engage Program and the College of Agricultural Sciences Beginning Researcher Support Program in order to provide interns a measure of financial support.
-If you are enthusiastic about applying be mindful of the deadlines for each program.
+Each summer undergraduates join us to monitor reproductive success and diet of common murres, Brandt’s cormorants, pelagic cormorants, and western gulls at Yaquina Head Outstanding Natural Area in Newport Oregon.
+These positions are advertised through the HMSC REU Program: FROM ESTUARIES TO THE DEEP SEA to provide interns financial support, community, and research experience.
+If you are enthusiastic about applying be mindful of the deadlines for the program.
 Also check out the resources at Hatfield Marine Science Center for additional support for housing and other internships.

 In collaboration with the Bureau of Land Management (BLM) and the Yaquina Head Outstanding Natural Area the Seabird Oceanography Lab supports an Environment for the Americas (EFTA) post graduate research and science communication internship.
 Each year the EFTA intern assists BLM with educational programming typically providing education programs in Spanish and English.
 The EFTA intern is a key part of the seabird monitoring effort at Yaquina Head and takes the lead on monitoring cormorants and assists with monitoring of common murres, behavioral watches, diet observation, and assists with project summaries and communication.